-Keywords: local restaurants, menus, local - non local food, traditional cuisine, modern cuisine, customer base, Shkodra lake, tourism

-Albania is characterized by a potential of natural and cultural resources, favorable climate and strategic geographical position.
-It has a significant number of unique territory products, which can become competitive in the domestic market as well as the international one.
+Keywords: local restaurants, menus, local - non local food, traditional cuisine, modern cuisine, customer base, Shkodra lake, tourism territory products, which can become competitive in the domestic market as well as the international one.
 Shkodra region located in northern Albania, has set place to Shkodra lake, the largest lake in the Balkans, which is situated on the border between northern Albania and Montenegro.
 The lake is known for its stunning natural beauty, territory products, inherited culinary and rich tradition, culture and history.
 Shkodra Lake area "owns" lots of local food products with unique quality and cultural features.Local restaurant around Shkodra lake have in their menus food offerings that incorporate important local products, ensuring authenticity and using storytelling to immerse visitors in the local food experience, as they are looking for more authentic experiences that go beyond tourist attractions (Schmitt et al., 2017).
 The interplay between the local and the non-local food that is offered in restaurants, is one of the key elements of this trend as it demonstrates how the process of globalization impacts the processes of preserving and developing the culinary tradition (Ishak et al., 2023).
 This paper presents some literature review related to local food and its impact in tourism promotion and development, and the trend state of some restaurants menus located around Shkodra Lake, and their culinary offerings.